vladi-rh/rhoai-genaiops-lab-instructions/docs/5-grounded-ai/5-rag-canopyUI.md

 # 🌐 Powering Canopy with RAG Capabilities

-Now that you have a production-ready document intelligence RAG pipeline processing academic papers automatically, it's time to bring this powerful capability directly to your students through an intuitive web interface.

-**Canopy** transforms your automated RAG system into an interactive educational platform where students ask intelligent questions, and receive comprehensive answers backed by document intelligence.

-Your production pipeline handles the heavy lifting in the background, while Canopy provides the user-friendly frontend that makes document intelligence accessible to everyone.

 ## Integrate RAG into Canopy

 The Canopy application we deployed already has RAG built-in as you may have seen from the feature list on the left, we just need to enable the feature flag.